Legaeldan/milestone-3/README.md

 A page specifically for user stats, how many views their drink has recieved, both unique, and recurring.
 A section on how many creations, and what their favourite ingredient to use in their recipes.
 Suggestions of related recipes based on their favourite ingredient.

+4. **Ordering Feature**

+For future enhancement for practical use of the site.
+I would like to add an ordering feature.
+This would be used in a live setting (i.e. a pub/cocktail bar) to search drinks, find certain ingredients, and select a drink based on those criteria.
+To also provide a full list of ingredients to double as an allergen check.
+For users to store their orders, and order their favourites for later reordering.
+And for the list to generate on the fly to operators behind a bar.
+A good representation of this feature would be related to the Domino's Pizza application, which provides realtime order to a screen in shop.

 ## Testing

 As a first attempt at Python/Flask programming, the code had to be scrutinized, and thoroughly tested throughout.
 Every function would need to be planned, and tested in depth before moving on to other functionality, as these would be tied together later in the project.